 A loose adaptation of Wilkie Collins’ The Woman In White, Humraz is a clumsily and tackily made film even though old-timers still regard it as one of the better films to come from across the border.
-It proves yet again that mainstream Pakistani cinema was way behind its Indian counterpart in terms of technical virtuosity, production value and cinematic storytelling.
+It proves yet again that mainstream Pakistani cinema was way behind its Indian counterpart in terms of budget, technical virtuosity, production value and cinematic storytelling.
 You feel this even more so, when the film is seen against an earlier extremely well-crafted Indian film that also took Collins’ tale as a base, though treating its story quite differently, Raj Khosla’s Woh Kaun Thi?
 (1964).

 Right from the sloppy beginning, which otherwise should have drawn you into the film straight-away as Doctor Javed (Mohammad Ali) meets the mysterious Shehzadi (Shamim Ara), you know you’re in for a rough ride.
 This, even as the film uses the broad plot points of Collins’ tale – the two similar looking girls, one terminally ill, getting switched in a bigger picture involving a large chunk of property at stake.
 However, the suspense inherent in the story doesn’t come through, the plotting of the mystery element is weak, and the film lacks solid twists and turns.
 It is slow moving and devoid of crests and troughs, which makes for tedious viewing.
 Looking at it today, I would say that it is not a particularly good outing for Khwaja Khurshid Anwar, who directed the film besides co-producing it and scoring its music.
 But at the time, the film did draw positive reviews and was a success at the box office in Pakistan so in that sense, I suppose he achieved what he set out to do.